techidaily/site-win11-tips/source/_posts/deciphering-red-crossed-symbol-in-windows-explorer.md

 4. In the**Search apps** field, type**"OneDrive."**
 5. Then click on**three horizontal dots** next to**Microsoft OneDrive** and click**Uninstall** .
 ![Uninstall Microsoft OneDrive in Windows Settings App](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/12-uninstall-microsoft-onedrive-in-windows-settings-app.jpg)
-6. After that, go to the[OneDrive download page](https://www.microsoft.com/en-ww/microsoft-365/onedrive/download) and re-download OneDrive.
+6. After that, go to the [OneDrive download page](https://www.microsoft.com/en-ww/microsoft-365/onedrive/download) and re-download OneDrive.
 7. Then, run the setup file and wait for it to finish installing.
 8. Reboot your device once the installation is complete.
 9. After that, sign in again to begin syncing.